 For Patients with Insurance

 We bill most insurance carriers for you if proper paperwork is provided to us.
 We will also bill most secondary insurance companies for you.
 Copayments and deductibles are due at the time of service and we gather that information from your insurance company(s) to estimate those costs.
 Since your agreement with your insurance carrier is a private one, we do not routinely research why an insurance carrier has not paid or why it paid less than anticipated for care.
 If an insurance carrier has not paid within 60 days of billing, professional fees are due and payable in full from you.
 See the insurance plans and networks we work with regularly.

 Insurance Plans with Deductibles

 Many insurance plans have deductibles.
 A deductible is the amount you owe for covered health care services before your health insurance or plan begins to pay.
 The deductible may not apply to all services.
 For patients who have not met their deductible, payment in full is due at time of service.
-We use the Medicare Fee Schedule to estimate and bill for insurance related services and then balance bill the remainder if necessary.
+We may use the Medicare Fee Schedule to estimate and bill for insurance related services at the time of service and then bill the remainder if necessary.
 Credits of more than three dollars are refunded or otherwise directed by the patient.

 Visits and Procedures